arteciab/INST326/JOURNAL/AI Journal Updated.md

 This week, I worked on the exercises independently to review and apply python concepts that we have learned so far.
 I relied on the class lectures, discussions, materials, notes, and online documentation to understand these concepts.
 I completed all exercises without the use of AI.

+Week 7:
+AI Usage Journal
+Artecia Brown
+Abrown66@terpmail.umd.edu
+Section 0301

+This week, I worked on the exercises independently to review and apply the Python concepts we have learned so far.
+I relied on the class lectures, discussions, materials, notes, and online documentation to understand these concepts.
+I completed all exercises without the use of AI.
+My teammates have not texted me back at this time, so I am not sure of their use of AI, and I do not have a link to their AI chats.
+Please reference their AI journal for more information.